Ash-Zheng/54-instructions-CPU/README.md

 # 54-instructions-CPU
-54 instructions CPU  written in verilog by Vivado
+54 instructions CPU  written in verilog used Vivado